gem/oq-engine/doc/adv-manual/common-mistakes.rst

 magnitude of speedup.
 You have to check on a case by case basis.

-NB: the ``pointsource_distance`` approximation has changed a lot across engine releases and you should not expect it to give the same results.
+NB: the ``pointsource_distance`` approximation has changed a lot across engine releases and you should not expect it to give always the same results.
 For instance in engine 3.8 it has been extended to take into account the fact that small magnitudes will have a smaller collapse distance.
 For instance, if you